 While these are made in Australia, they are not licensed for use within Australia, only for export.
 In 2009, naltrexone implants showed encouraging results.

-The most common side effects reported with naltrexone are gastrointestinal complaints such as diarrhea and abdominal cramps.
+The most common side effects of naltrexone are gastrointestinal complaints such as diarrhea and abdominal cramps.

 These adverse effects are analogous to opioid withdrawal symptoms, as mu receptor blockade will increase GI motility.

-Naltrexone has been reported to cause liver damage (when administered at higher than recommended doses).
+Naltrexone has been reported to cause liver damage (when administered more significantly than recommended doses).
 It carries a boxed FDA warning for this rare side effect.

-Because of these reports, some doctors may monitor liver function tests before starting naltrexone, and periodically thereafter.
+Because of these reports, some doctors may monitor liver function tests before starting naltrexone and periodically after that.

 Concerns about liver toxicity initially arose from a study of nonaddicted obese patients who received 300 mg of naltrexone.

 Subsequent studies have suggested limited toxicity in other patient populations.

 Naltrexone should not be started until several (usually 7-10) days of opioid withdrawal have been achieved.
 This is due to the risk of acute opioid withdrawal if naltrexone is taken, as naltrexone will displace most opioids from their receptors.